rumors/handbook/operations/communication.md

 - Are there any fires to put out?

 This is also a good time to share studio news, celebrate high points or grumble about challenges, and to show work or share inspiration.

+## Meetings

+We use Skype, Google Hangouts, or Slack calls for remote meetings.
+It depends on the client.
+Meetings should be under an hour and should have a purpose and an agenda, even a simple one.
+Send a calendar invite for meetings.
+If someone is working remotely, conduct standup on a Slack call.

 ## Calendar